aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/CalculateBaseDamage.md

 - Otherwise (target.`eventonfall` isn't defined):
     - target.battleentity.`droproutine` is set to a new [Drop](../../Entities/EntityControl/EntityControl%20Methods.md#drop) call on target.battleentity

 4: The medal was supposed to ignore a defense for each instance equipped.
-However, there are 4 cases in which this doesn't work correctly:
+However, there are 5 cases in which this doesn't work correctly:

 - The `DefenseDown` [condition](../Actors%20states/Conditions.md) is ignored
 - The defense gained as a result of the `Numb` [condition](../Actors%20states/Conditions.md) is ignored
 - `defenseonhit` is ignored on enemies who supports it
-- The `DefenseUp` [condition](../Actors%20states/Conditions.md) is ignored UNLESS [GetDefense](GetDefense.md)'s value is 0 where it works correctly.
-Specifically, this means that if the target's [GetDefense](GetDefense.md) is 1 while having the `DefenseUp` [condition](../Actors%20states/Conditions.md), at most 1 `AntLionJaws` will count still (even if 2 are equipped)
+- The `DefenseUp` [condition](../Actors%20states/Conditions.md) is ignored UNLESS GetDefense (target.`def`) is 0 where it works correctly.
+Specifically, this means that if the target's GetDefense (target.`def`) is 1 while having the `DefenseUp` [condition](../Actors%20states/Conditions.md), at most 1 `AntLionJaws` will count still (even if 2 are equipped)
+- The property is `Flip`.
+This will cause both the medal and the 1 defense ignore to apply independently for the same reasons, effectively ignoring the defense that was already ignored befrehand

 5: This is incorrect to do because the `DefenseDown` effect later can still apply which can make it override the numb defense giving +1 erroneous increase to basevalue.
 For this issue to reproduce, the `DefenseDown` conditions needs to be fufilled while the numb defense conditions also applies which will effectively count 1 less defense than it should.
 The defense in the HUD reports the correct number, but the calculations are wrong.